PeterDrake/drakepedia/data_structures/operators.md

     double x = 5 / 3;
     ```
     what is the value of `x`?
+1. :star::star: A set of numbers in the 0 through 63 range can be represented as a single long.
+Suppose `a` and `b` are two such sets.
+What Java expression produces the intersection of these two sets?
 1. :star::star::star: What are the values of the variables after the following code is evaluated?
     ```java
     int a = 1;